 In Lamberhurst village, boundaries are marked by hedgerows, low walls, or picket fences in metal or wood.
 Outside the village, hedges will normally make the most appropriate boundary treatment and native species such as hawthorn, field maple, beech, and hornbeam should be used together with native trees appropriate to the location.

-High walls and fences, and "statement" gates and pillars, which close off buildings from their surroundings, are likely to be alien and intrusive features and closed board fencing will not be normally permitted.
+High walls and fences, and "statement" gates and pillars, which close off buildings from their surroundings, are likely to be alien and intrusive features and closed board fencing is not welcomed.